Probate

 When Probate Is Required in California

-California generally requires probate when a decedent’s assets — not held in trust, joint tenancy, or payable-on-death accounts — exceed $184,500 in total value (as of 2024; this threshold adjusts periodically).
-In the Bay Area, where a single home can be worth well over $1 million, probate is triggered more often than families expect.
+California generally requires probate when a decedent’s assets not held in trust, joint tenancy, or payable-on-death accounts exceed $208,850 in total value (as of April 1, 2025; this threshold adjusts periodically).
+The primary residence is exempted up to $750,000.
+But in Santa Clara County, where the median sale price of a single-family home is well over $1.5 million, probate is triggered more often than families expect.

 When Probate Can Be Avoided